gamirkola/Nemork/README.md

 Please wait for the file report!
 ```

-as you can see it also makes some changes to your OS environment to make the proxy work trasparently and in a correct way
+as you can see it also makes some changes to your OS environment to make the proxy work trasparently and in a correct way.

-## Deployment
+## Field of application

-This system is thought to be used in general for forensics and security purposes
+This system is thought to be used in general for forensics and security purposes.

 ## Built With